onestardao/WFGY/TensionUniverse/BlackHole/Q003_birch_swinnerton_dyer_conjecture.md

 ### 9.1 Current levels

-* E_level: E1
+* E_level: E2

   * A coherent effective encoding of BSD as a family level tension principle has been specified.
-  * Basic mismatch measures and family level functionals are defined, along with singular sets and fairness rules.
+  * Mismatch measures, error models, quality gates, robust aggregators, and singular sets are defined together with family fairness rules and cross-node consistency conditions.

 * N_level: N2

   * The narrative linking analytic and algebraic sides through tension is explicit.
   * Counterfactual worlds and cross problem transfers are described at the effective layer.

-### 9.2 Next measurable step toward E2 and E3
+### 9.2 Next measurable step toward E3

-To move from E1 to E2:
+To move from E2 to E3:

-* Implement an external tool that:
+* Implement an external tool that

   * consumes public elliptic curve data sets,
   * constructs effective states `m_data(k)`,
   * computes `Delta_BSD_rank`, `Delta_BSD_value`, `Delta_BSD_local`, `Delta_BSD`, and `Tension_BSD`,
   * publishes family tension profiles together with enough metadata to allow independent replication.

-To move from E2 to E3:

 * Coordinate an independent replication where a separate group applies the same encoding rules and reproduces the main tension profiles on different data sets.

-* Verify cross node consistency with Q002 encodings in the overlapping part of the L-function space.
+* Verify cross node consistency with Q002 encodings in the overlapping part of the L-function space, using the explicit consistency threshold.

-Both steps rely only on observable summaries, not on any deep TU generative rule.
+These steps rely only on observable summaries and encodings at the effective layer, not on any deep TU generative rule.

 ### 9.3 Long term role in the TU program

-In the broader TU program, Q003 is expected to serve as:
+In the broader TU program, Q003 is expected to serve as

 * the main S-level template for problems where discrete rank like invariants and continuous spectral data must fit into a single relation,
 * a benchmark for testing whether TU style encodings can support reasoning about world class open conjectures without claiming proofs,